MelgMKW/Pulsar/README.md

 UI:
 - A speedometer that is flush with the game UI
 - In-game crediting of track authors
-- Between Races change combo, which has its own UI along with a randomize button
+- Between Races Change Combo, which has its own UI along with a randomize button
 - Team selection, where the host of a room can manually set the team of each player.
 Moreover, team VS has been edited to play exactly as normal VS while keeping the coloured minimap icons and the scoreboard after races.
 - Boot in wiimmfi directly
+- Better ghost replay which allows multi ghost watching and point-of-view switching

 Sound: